turingschool/backend-curriculum-site/module1/lessons/boolean_logic.markdown

 ## Learning Goals

-* Understand falsy vs truthy in Ruby
+* explain falsy vs truthy in Ruby
-* Understand the key logic operators AND, OR, and NOT
+* apply the key logic operators AND, OR, and NOT
-* Be able to combine operations into a logic expression
+* combine operations into a logic expression
-* Be able to use a truth table to illustrate a logical expression
+* utilize a truth table to illustrate a logical expression
-* Be able to trace the paths through a chunk of code
+* trace multiple paths through a code snippet
-* Be able to use compound logic to flatten nested `if` statements
+* apply compound logic to flatten nested `if` statements

+## Vocabulary
+* Boolean
+* Truthy
+* Falsey
+* Truth Table
+* Control Flow

-## Why?
+## WarmUp

-Why is it helpful to have a working understanding of boolean logic?
-It can help us flatten `if` statements and reduce the number of lines in our code.
-We are also going to encounter this frequently in our jobs.
-A lack in understanding can introduce bugs into our code bases.

-## Truthy and falsey values

 First, start by doing some research.
+You may choose independent or paired.
+#### Truthy and falsey values

 * How many falsey values are there in Ruby?
 * What is truthy in Ruby?